4ms/metamodule/firmware/README.md

 Ready to load firmware to DDR RAM via SWD/JTAG.
 ```

-Use Jflash, TRACE32, Ozone, arm-none-eabi-gdb, etc to load the main.elf file.
+Use Jflash, TRACE32, Ozone, openOCD/arm-none-eabi-gdb, etc to load the main.elf file.
 If you have a JLink connected, you can program with this;

 ```